-Today, a deeper look at noir - then and now.
+This hour, a deeper look at noir -- then and now.

 - Sheri Chinen Biesen - Professor of Film History at Rowan University and the author of Blackout: World War II and the Origins of Film Noir and Music in the Shadows: Noir Musical Films

-Colin McEnroe and Chion contributed to this show, which originally aired on January 24, 2018.
+Colin McEnroe and Chion Wolf contributed to this show, which originally aired January 24, 2018.